How to Create an Ergonomic Workspace

 Your feet should lie flat on the floor or on a footrest

 - Adjust the height of your chair seat.

 - Plant feet firmly on floor or; if this is not possible, use a footrest.

 Avoid Awkward Postures

 - Awkward postures deviate from neutral or comfortable positions.

-- They may occur repetitively, such as repetitive reaching (awkward for the shoulder), or be sustained, such as holding the neck in a bent or forward (poked-out) posture.
+- They may occur repetitively, such as repetitive reaching (awkward for the shoulder), or be sustained, such as holding the neck in a bent or forward (stuck-out) posture.

-- The further a body part is from its neutral alignment, the more awkward the posture is.
+- The further a body part is from its neutral alignment, the more awkward the posture.

 - Even the most comfortable posture should be changed periodically.

 - Tilt your chair seat and backrest to vary posture.